 Fatigue is common.
 You may feel more tired than usual for a few weeks following treatment.
-In addition to fighting the tumor cells, your body is repairing the normal cells that may have been damaged by the radiation.
 Fatigue can continue for weeks or months after treatment stops.
 Save your energy for important obligations and allow others to assist with chores or errands.
 Make sure you get plenty of sleep, take a nap after treatment, and eat a balanced diet.
 Some patients may need to increase their caloric and protein intake because their bodies are working hard to repair itself.
-Some may notice a lack of appetite and a loss of taste.
+Some patients may notice a lack of appetite and a loss of taste.

 Exercise and/or stretching can also help you to combat fatigue.
 A short, brisk walk can be rejuvenating and can give you a boost.

-The skin in the area where the radiation beams pass through may become slightly red and dry.
+The skin at the areas where the radiation beams pass through may become slightly red and dry.
 This will go away after treatment stops.
 To prevent irritation, use mild soap when bathing.
 Apply lotion daily, immediately after a shower, to those areas exposed to radiation.
-It is important to monitor your skin throughout the entire course of radiotherapy.
-Left untreated, skin irritation can lead to a small infection.
+Monitor your skin throughout the entire course of radiotherapy.
+Left untreated, skin irritation may lead to an infection.

-You may experience hair loss in the treated area about 2 weeks after treatment begins.
+You may experience hair loss in the treated area about two weeks after treatment begins.
 Hair will often grow back after treatment stops, though in some cases the regrowth may be incomplete.
 To prevent further hair loss, use a mild shampoo (not harsh or fragranced) when bathing.
 Soft hairbrushes and low heat while blow-drying will also help prevent further damage to your hair.
-Wearing a wig, hat, or scarf may protect your head from the sun.
-Apply sunscreen to skin that has been exposed to radiation.
-These areas tend to sunburn easily.
+Because areas exposed to radiation tend to sunburn easily, patients should protect those areas by applying sunscreen or wearing a wig, hat, or scarf.

 What are the risks?

-Uncommonly, the radiation dose can cause the tumor tissue to become necrotic.
-Dead or necrotic tissue can become toxic to surrounding normal tissue, and swelling may occur.
+In rare cases, radiotherapy may cause the center of the tumor to become necrotic (dead).
+This dying tissue can become toxic to surrounding normal brain, and swelling may occur.
 Radiation necrosis can happen anytime, but it most often occurs 6 to 12 months after radiotherapy.
-On an MRI scan, radiation necrosis can look similar to a recurrent tumor.
-A positron emission tomography (PET) scan or other imaging test may be done to tell between active tumor and radiation necrosis.
+Radiation necrosis may look similar to a regrowing tumor on an MRI scan.
+Special tests such as PET scan or MR spectroscopy/perfusion may help to tell between active tumor and necrosis.
 However, sometimes these tests are not definitive.
 Treatment for radiation necrosis may include:

-- Medicines that promote blood vessel formation called pentoxifylline (Trental) and Vitamin E.
+- Medicines that reduce inflammation such as pentoxifylline (Trental) and Vitamin E.

 - Hyperbaric oxygen therapy.
 Just as wounds need air to heal, damaged brain tissue may need a high stream of oxygen to repair itself.

-- A drug called bevacizumab (Avastin) may be given if swelling persists.
+- A drug called bevacizumab (Avastin) may be given if other treatments are not effective.

-- In some cases, radiation necrosis can progress and cause compressive symptoms similar to those of a tumor.
-Surgery may be needed to remove the necrotic tissue.
+- In some cases, surgery may be needed to remove the necrotic tissue.